dolafson/dnd-dpr/README.md

 Turns:

-     an array turns, each with an array of attacks, for example:
+     an array of turns, each with an array of attacks, for example:

          [ { "attacks": [ { "monster": "Goblin", "attack": "Longbow" } ] } ]